RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-04-25-newsletter.md

 type: text
 ---

-## The University of Sheffield Research Software Engineering Community Newsletter March 2022
+## The University of Sheffield Research Software Engineering Community Newsletter April 2022

 Welcome to the monthly newsletter for the [Research Software Engineering Community](https://rse.shef.ac.uk/) at The University of Sheffield.